-In the case of a multi-packet PUT response (i.e. the object being transported is large enough to require several packets), the headers shall be placed in the last packet or respectively in the last packets if one packet is not sufficient for the headers.
+In the case of a multi-packet PUT response (i.e., the object being transported is large enough to require several packets), the headers, except SRM and SRMP shall be placed in the last packet or respectively in the last packets if one packet is not sufficient for the headers.
 All intermediate response packets shall contain only the Continue response code or (when necessary) one of the error codes.
-Note that if the OBEX Partial Content response code is used, it must be issued in the last response packet, after the object has been completely received.
+Note that if the OBEX Partial Content response code is used, it shall be issued in the last response packet, after the object has been completely received.
+BLUETOOTH SPECIFICATION Message Access Profile (MAP)

-In the case of multi-packet Get response (i.e. the object being transported is large enough to require several packets), all the headers other than the body header shall be placed in the first packet.
+In the case of multi-packet Get response (i.e., the object being transported is large enough to require several packets), all the headers other than the body header shall be placed in the first packet.
 If the first packet has enough room to include a portion of the object body, then the first packet shall end with the body header that carries this portion of object.
 Otherwise, the object shall be transferred in subsequent packets.